CoquiCoders/beta-book/README.md

 **2. Choosing the right incentives**

-They don't always have the tools to compare what's right for them based on their business model
+They don't always have the tools to compare what's right for them based on their business model.

 **3. Applying for incentives**